bjornarprytz/discovery/readme.md

 ## 1.0 roadmap

-- Indicate when a new quest is begun (Sheen effect over the new word)
 - Indicate when quest duration is changed (like a slot machine (move it down, and the next number slides down to take its place))

 - UI